anastr/RulerView/README.md

 ### Calibration

-in android devices, convert pixels to (MM, IN...) is not always accurate.
+in android devices, convert pixels to (MM, IN...) is not always accurate.<br/>
 you need your users help to calibration RulerView for there devices, that's why you should use `RulerCalibrationView` to do that.

 <img src="images/RulerCalibrationView.gif" width="70%" />

 the user can easily slide to match real measurements.